alafon/alcapon/README.md

 ### 0.4.x

+ - added in 0.4.1 : downloaded files are hashed so that they can be downloaded somewhere there's no eZ Publish installed
  - added eZ Publish 5.x support for ezpublish_legacy.
 This means that version of eZ Publish must be known by alcapon.
 You can either set ezpublish_version (accepted values are 4 or 5) in your Capfile or add `-S ezpublish_version=4`